 Security is one of the main concerns in each communication nowadays.
 Thus, cryptography is used to protect the communication between the communicated senders and receivers.
 For many centuries, cryptography has been used [1] where It is defined as technique, method or several formulas which provide security to protect data or network to achieve Integrity, Confidentiality, Non-repudiation, Authentication, Access Control and Availability [2][3] by transforming the message to unreadable form[4].
 Since the beginning of public key Cryptography in 1976 by Martin Hellman and Whit Diffie the importance of cryptography was really apparent and the problem of discrete logarithm there were a seriously and well-studied [5].
 Cryptography consist of three main categories which are Secret Key, Public Key and Hash Functions.
 In symmetric or also called private key cryptography, one key is used for both encryption and decryption.
 But in asymmetric cryptography or public key cryptography, more than one key are used which are public key that cipher or decrypt the transmitted data and the privet key which utilized by the key owner to decrypt the message[6].
-The public key cryptography or called (ECC) is considered as a public key cryptography or it also called asymmetric key cryptography or called (ECC) is considered as a public key cryptography or it also called asymmetric key cryptography or called (ECC) is considered as a public key cryptography or it also called asymmetric key cryptography or called (ECC).
+The public key cryptography named as public because it made the encryption of the message publicly available[7].
+Elliptic Curve Cryptography or called (ECC) is considered as a public key cryptography or it also called asymmetric key cryptography[2].
+This paper will present a review of ECC.